Spear-thrower

 Spear-throwers appear early in human history in several parts of the world, and have survived in use in traditional societies until the present day, as well as being revived in recent years for sporting purposes.
 In the Americas, the Nahuatl word atlatl is often used for revived uses of spear-throwers (or the Mayan word hul'che); in Australia, the Dharug word woomera is used instead.

 The ancient Greeks and Romans used a leather thong or loop, known as an ankule or amentum, as a spear-throwing device.
-The Swiss arrow is a weapon that works similarly to amentum.
+The Swiss arrow is a weapon that works similarly to an amentum.

-Pacific islanders of New Caledonia used a spear thrower similar to the ones used by the ancient Greek and Romans called a "doigtier".
+Pacific islanders of New Caledonia used a spear thrower similar to the ones used by the ancient Greeks and Romans called a "doigtier".
 It is not a direct translation of the name and was given by the French colonists that experimented with the tool.
-It was a thick string the wrapped around a dart that gave it spin when it was thrown.
+It was a thick string wrapped around a dart that gave it spin when it was thrown.

 Using replicas of spear-throwers known from the Basketmaker culture and the Basketmaker II era, and using darts of different weights, it has been found that the maximum exit velocity a historical spear-thrower can achieve is 72–108 km/h (45—67 mph).
 Measurement methods include radar guns, gun chronographs, and analysis of high speed films, to cross-check the results.
-For comparison, a 25 lbs self bow shoots arrows with an exit velocity of 129 km/h (80 mph), while a replica of a 45 lbs self bow from the Catawba tribe achieves speeds of 160 km/h (100 mph).
+For comparison, a 25 lb self bow shoots arrows with an exit velocity of 129 km/h (80 mph), while a replica of a 45 lb self bow from the Catawba tribe achieves speeds of 160 km/h (100 mph).
 Claims of higher speeds of 160 km/h (100 mph) or even higher for historical self-throwers are probably due to improper measurement methods for this class of weapon.

-The momentum gained by a spear thrower's dart is 1.8–2.7 kg•m•s, while that of a Catawba bow's arrow is 1.5 kg•m•s.
-A .357 magnum round of 158 grain gains a momentum of 3.58 kg•m•s.
+The momentum gained by a spear thrower's dart is 1.8–2.7 kg•m/s, while that of a Catawba bow's arrow is 1.5 kg•m/s.
+A .357 magnum round of 158 grain gains a momentum of 3.58 kg•m/s.